johndward01/CSharp_Software_Development_Review/README.md

 <br>

 ### Null-Conditional Operator:
+> Note: Available in C# 8.0 and later

-The null-conditional operator applies an operations to its operand only if that operand is non-null.
+The null-conditional operator applies an operation to its operand only if that operand is non-null.
 Otherwise the result of applying the operator is null.

 Example
 ```cs